angieclra/budget-planner/README.md

 - As a user, I want to be able to see invoice for the spending in the budget book
 - As a user, I want to be able to save my budget book's spending to file
 - As a user, I want to be able to load my budget book's spending from file
+-
+# Instructions for Grader

+- You can generate the first required event (adding entry to the list) by inputting the name of the spending, along with the category and money spent.
+Click the "Add Spending" button, and it will add the entry to the list.
+- You can generate the second required event (remove entry from the budget book list) by entering the name of the item that the user wants to remove, and remove if the entry is found in the budget book list.
+- You can see the panel that displays the Xs that have been added to the Y by clicking "View Budget Book Spending".
+- You can locate my visual component by clicking the button "Finish Budgeting".
+- You can save the state of my application by clicking the button "Save Budget Book".
+- You can reload the state of my application by clicking the button "Load Budget Book".